suxuekun/libpyiotcloud/_kubernetes/README.md

          eksctl delete cluster --name ft90xiotportal

          // Limitation
          Currently, it requires to spin up 5 EC2 instances as worker nodes.
-Otherwise, the deployment of containers will be stuck in PENDING (no available pods)
+Otherwise, the deployment of containers will be stuck in PENDING (no available pods).
+Need to investigate since having 5 EC2 instances can be costly.

 ### Instructions: